The Olivia Tremor Control: Breakup, reunion, and the deaths of Doss and Hart

-On July 31, 2012, the band announced that Doss had died at age of 43.
+On July 31, 2012, the band announced that Doss had died aged 43.
 Atlanta later reported the cause of death as an aneurysm.
 Prior to his death, the Olivia Tremor Control was recording music for an untitled album.
-The remaining members decided to continue performing as the Olivia Tremor Control, and a 2019 update indicated that the album is still being recorded.
-Hart stated it will be the band's final album, and said: "We have three sides worth of songs done, though they're not sequenced properly yet to run three sides."
+The remaining members decided to continue performing as the Olivia Tremor Control, and another album is still in the works as of late 2023.
+Hart stated it would be the band's final album, and said: "We have three sides worth of songs done, though they're not sequenced properly yet to run three sides."

+On November 29, 2024, the Olivia Tremor Control released the singles "Garden of Light" and "The Same Place", the band's first new music in 13 years.
+Hours later, it was announced that Hart died at age 53 earlier that same morning.

 Artistry

 The Olivia Tremor Control's music combines indie rock and neo-psychedelia.
 In addition to traditional pop and rock instruments such as guitars and drums, the band members also play the clarinet, flute, saxophone, theremin, violin, and xylophone.
 While discussing the band's dynamic sound, Paul Thompson of Pitchfork called it "some unthinkable matchup of Revolver-era Beatles or Smile-era Beach Boys, the tornado-alley skronk of 1980s Flaming Lips and Butthole Surfers, and the surreal wooze of post-Reichian tape manipulation."
 Music critic Nig Hodgkins notes that the Olivia Tremor Control incorporate many elements found in psychedelic music of the 1990s, including backwards guitar echo, phasing, dreamlike vocals, and electronic sound effects.

 The Olivia Tremor Control was inspired by psychedelic pop bands of the 1960s, especially the Beach Boys and the Beatles, for their singing style and the way they "blended trickery and interesting sounds with pop", according to Hart.
 Hart notes that the band attempted to expand on the sound of 1960s psychedelic pop with modern recording technology, creating more holistic songs and avoiding what he called "hippie jam sessions."
 Other influences include the recording techniques used by musique concrète musicians like Pierre Henry and John Cage, as well as 1990s indie rock bands like Pavement and Sebadoh.
 Doss said he wanted the Olivia Tremor Control's music to instill a sense of "mystery or happiness" in listeners.
 "I'm sending out a positive message, because the world needs it ...
 We're reaching for something that's hard to explain."